 Configure Azure Services for Cloud Management

 We will now configure Azure cloud services for CMG that you can use with SCCM using the Azure Services Wizard.
-We will create web app and native client app that provide subscription and configuration details, and authenticate communications with Azure AD.
+In order to authenticate communications with Azure AD, we will set up a web application and a native client application that offer subscription and configuration details.

 In the Server App box, click Create.

 In the Create Server Application box, enter the application name.
 It can be anything.
-Specify key validation period and next click Sign-in button.
+Specify the key validation period and then click the Sign-in button.

-You should now see a box where-in you must sign in.
-Once you enter the correct credentials, your Azure AD tenant name will be shown along with Signed in successfully message.
+You should now see a box wherein you must sign in.
+Once you enter the correct credentials, your Azure AD tenant name will be shown along with the Signed in successfully message.
 Click OK.

 Select the server app that you just created and click OK.